Executive Summary

 • Missing this step delays data transfer, burdens guaranty funds, and slows payments to policyholders.

-A 100-Day Prep Window before potential insolvency to coordinate and have alignment between the regulators, receiver, and guaranty funds to address common insolvency hurdles such as data transition and coordinated communication with policyholders.
+100-Day Prep Window before a potential insolvency is ideal to help coordinate and have alignment between the regulators, receiver, and guaranty funds to address common insolvency hurdles such as data transition and coordinated communication with policyholders.

-NCIGF keeps a list of recommended discussion topics by timeline Essential Information for Efficient Transition to Liquidation
+NCIGF maintains a list of recommended discussion topics by timeline Essential Information for Efficient Transition to Liquidation

 Key Takeaway: